NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
 You do this by placing files in the form `<package_id>.targets` or `<package_id>.props` (such as `Contoso.Utility.UsefulStuff.targets`) within the `\build` folder of the project.

 Files in the root `\build` folder are considered suitable for all target frameworks.
-To provide framework-specific files, first place those within appropriate subfolders, such as the following:
+To provide framework-specific files, first place them within appropriate subfolders, such as the following:

     \build
         \netstandard1.4